EfthymiaKakoulidou/project-management-tool/README.md

 - **Search bar**

     - in the header of the page there is also a search bar that searches by the project's name.
-If the user enters a project name that is correct then he/she is redirected into the My projects page but will see just the project he/she searched for.
-This feature makes it easier for the user to isolate just the project he/she is interested in without having to scroll the side/nav/bar and find it.
+If the user enters a project name then he/she is redirected into the "My projects" page but will see just the project he/she searched for.
+This feature makes it easier for the user to isolate just the project he/she is interested in without having to scroll the side-nav-bar and find it.

 ![screenshot](documentation/feature065.jpg)

 - **My projects**

-    - This pages contains a collection of the projects that the user has created or has a task assigned to him/her so that the user can easily see all the projects that involve him/her.
+    - This pages contains a collection of the projects that the user has created or has tasks assigned to him/her so that the user can easily see all the projects that involve him/her.
 The projects' information provided here is just the name of the project and its deadline so that user can organize his/her work.

 ![screenshot](documentation/feature07.jpg)

 - **My Tasks**

     - On this page the user can see all the tasks assigned to him/her.
 They appear in order from the most urgent to least urgent.
-The information provided on this page is the name of the project the tasks belongs to, the name of the task, the person that it is assigned to and the task's deadline.
+The information provided on this page is the name of the project the tasks belongs to, the name of the task, and the task's deadline.
 The tasks that have the "To do" status appear green, tasks that have the "In progress" status appear orange and tasks that are already done appear grey so that the user can ignore them.

 ![screenshot](documentation/feature08.jpg)

 - **New Project**

     - If the user wants to create a new project he/she can do it directly from the navigation bar.
-The user is redirected to the Add-project form and there he/she can provide the information of the new project.
+The user is redirected to the "Add-project" form and there he/she can provide the information of the new project.
 The name of the project, its description and the deadline are the fields he/she has to fill.

 ![screenshot](documentation/feature09.jpg)

 - **Profile**

-    - By clicking on the 'Profile' on the home page the user is directed to the add-profile form if he/she has not already created a profile or the his/hers profile page if the user has already created a profile.
+    - By clicking on the 'Profile' on the home page the user is redirected to the add-profile form if he/she has not already created a profile or to his/hers profile page if the user has already created a profile.
 The fields on the profile form are "First Name", "Last Name", "Job Title", "Image" and "Bio".
 If the user has already created a profile the page with all that information will appear.
 All the fields except the image are mandatory.
 If the user does not provide a picture the default picture will appear instead.

 ![screenshot](documentation/feature10.jpg)
 ![screenshot](documentation/feature101.jpg)